Mission and vision

 - Providing objects for classroom teaching and research requests

 Iowa State students can get involved with the Textiles and Clothing Museum through classes, internships, and honor projects.
-Students interning for the collection are given exclusive insight to the museum industry.

 - AMD 257: Museum studies

 - AMD 354: History of European and North American dress

 - AMD 356: History of Twentieth Century fashion